Azra-Javed/JavaScript-Questions/README.md

 let sum = numbers.reduce((accumulator, currentValue) => accumulator + currentValue, 0);
 console.log(sum); // 15
 ```

+- reduce method takes  2 arguments first one is the callback function and second one is the accumulator's initial value.
+- if we don't initialize the accumulator then its value will be equal to the first element and code will be more cleaner.

 ## Q21.
 What is the find() method in JavaScript?
 The find() method in JavaScript is used to find the first element in an array that satisfies a certain condition.
 The find() method returns the value of the first element that satisfies the condition, or undefined if no such element is found.